markuta/blog/_posts/2021-04-06-xss-on-podcasters-spotify.md

 ---
 layout: post
-title: A XSS on podcasters.spotify.com
+title: A XSS on Spotify's Podcasters
 date: 2021-04-06 16:49:47 +07:00
 #modified: 2020-10-26 16:49:47 +07:00
-description: A quick report of a XSS vulnerability discovered on podcasters.spotify.com.
+description: A review of a XSS vulnerability discovered on podcasters.spotify.com.
 tags:
   - bug bounty
   - spotify